lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/name.md

 +++
 # Methods
 ## Automated Keyword extraction
 Keywords are extracted from the regulations library by scoring each word by how linked that word is to other well-linked words.
 This provides not just a list of keywords, but also the strength of relationships between keywords.
-This is done by using the TextRank algorithm, which is like the Google PageRank algorithm for web-pages.
+This is done by using the TextRank algorithm, which is like Larry Page's PageRank algorithm for web-pages.
 ## Automated Topic Modelling
 The strongest topics across the regulation library are identified by a topic model method called Latent Direchlet Allocation, or LDA.
 Murdock (2019)[^[@misc{murdock2019topic,
     title={Topic Modeling the Reading and Writing Behavior of Information Foragers},